 HumanEvalWrite one function from a docstring90-94%

 Real coding requires understanding existing codebases, debugging multi-file interactions, knowing when not to write code, and making architectural decisions.
-HumanEval tests none of this.
-A model’s HumanEval score tells you roughly as much about its coding ability as a spelling test tells you about someone’s writing.
+HumanEval tests none of this, and a high score on it will not tell you whether a model can hold a refactor in its head.

 Context length: marketing vs physics